 How can a film shot with the latest cameras, good lighting and sound, still end up looking and feeling like a soap opera?

 The subject of what constitutes ‘cinematic’ is a complex one, and it means many different things to many different people.
+Some people don't even think that the term means anything at all.
 Some will focus on the technical attributes, how highlights and detail roll off.
 Some will focus in on the lighting, while others will look at the composition and the production design.
-In my mind it is usually a combination of all those things.
+In my mind it is a combination of all those things.
 Or is it?
+The reality is that the term 'cinematic' can often be interchanged wholeheartedly with the term 'high production value'.
+However sometimes you can objectively have that, but still the production doesn't have that 'cinema' feel.

-With such things all considered, why is it then, that some low budget feature productions, or even short videos that aim for a cinematic look somehow don’t have that sense of ‘cinema’?
-Despite having seemingly nice, or even exceptional, lighting, a good quality camera filming it, well recorded sound, good composition, and even good production design, they somehow have a certain something that is impossible to pin down that still makes them look like slightly cheap video productions?
+With such things all considered, why is it then, that some low budget feature productions, or even short videos that aim for a 'cinematic' look somehow don’t have that sense of ‘cinema’ for which they strive?
+Despite having seemingly nice, or even exceptional, lighting, a good quality camera filming it, well recorded sound, good composition, and even good production design, they still somehow possess a certain something that is impossible to pin down that makes them continue to look like slightly cheap video productions?

 Low budget doesn't mean un-cinematic

-I think when we muse about what makes a film ‘cinematic’ or feel like a true feature film, one problem we as a critical audience have is that we focus a little too much on what we are seeing directly.
+I think when we, as people involved in the industry, muse about what makes a film cinematic or feel like a true feature film, a problem we have is that we focus a little too much on what we are seeing directly.
 We are focussing in on individual shots as a whole.
 And that, too, is why some filmmakers on a tight budget might not be able to achieve that true film-like feel.
 They forget that it isn’t simply about the nice pretty shots, or even a really nice sound mix or sound design.
-There are also the often forgotten arts of storytelling and the actual acting itself.
+There are also the often neglected arts of storytelling and the actual acting performances themselves.

 It's the way you tell the story

-Editing in a cinematic way, and, importantly, telling a story in a cinematic way, is just as important as any technical attributes.
-Perhaps much more so.
+Editing in a cinematic way, and, importantly, telling a story in a cinematic way, is just as important as any technical attributes or picture composition.
+Perhaps much more so than might be first apparent.

 The low budget films I saw had a lot of talking.
+A lot of talking.
 Dialogue that came across very much like a soap opera.
 And this is because the filmmaker is not aware of how to tell a story in a highly visual way.
 Every word uttered from the actors mouths described what was going on around them, and rarely was anything left to the imagination.
 Much of it wasn't needed.
 In other words none of the actors followed the late Sir Alec Guiness’ advice of “Don’t just stand there, do nothing.”
-They were produced using a soap opera way of storytelling, not a feature film one.
+The films were produced using a soap opera way of storytelling, not a feature film one.